-It is better to check your tire air pressure once a month, than every 6 months.
-Because air pressure is not like the rotation of tires, it changes rather quickly.
-Also checking your tires keeps you notified about the situation of your tires and if there is some puncture or stuff happened with your tires you can catch them as quickly.
+It is better to check your tire pressure once a month than every 6 months.
+Because air is not like the rotation of tires, it changes rather quickly.
+Also, checking your tires keeps you notified about the situation of your tires, and if there is some puncture or stuff happened with your tires, you can catch them as quickly.

 Valve stems and caps

-Sometimes, the valve stems break which causes the tire air pressure to leak.
-If this would be the problem with your car then you will be able to catch it if you continuously check the air pressure of your tire.
+Sometimes, the valve stems break, which causes the tire’s air to leak.
+If this is the problem with your car, you will be able to catch it if you continuously check your tire’s pressure.
 Also, valve stem caps are important to protect the valve stems and air pressure from leaking, so also use those in case your old ones are rusted or lost.

 Cover your car in a garage or under some roof.
 It protects tires from getting rays from the sun and other damaging materials.
-However if you do not have a roof to keep your car under, then use car covers that work properly in tackling these issues.
+However, if you do not have a roof to keep your car under, use car covers that properly tackle these issues.

 Get rid of Old tires

-If you have so many plugs and patches on your tires, then the air pressure will drop rather quickly than on proper tires.
-So if it is the case and the tread of your tires is nearly erased, then it is better for you to buy new tires for your car.
+If you have so many plugs and patches on your tires, the pressure will drop more quickly than on proper tires.
+So, if this is the case and the tread of your tires is nearly erased, then you should buy new tires for your car.

-Shiners and sprays can also improve the durability of the tire which in return keeps the pressure of air in control.
-These sprays come with rays and rust protection, which is good for tires to show their proper performance and not lose air pressure quickly.
-Also, shiners bring back the old grasp of your tire which looks very good as well.
+Shiners and sprays can also improve the durability of the tire, which in return keeps the pressure of air in control.
+These sprays come with rays and rust protection, which is good for tires to show their proper performance and not lose air quickly.
+Also, shiners bring back the old grasp of your tire, which looks very good.

 Maintaining air pressure at recommended levels improves driving performance while also improving the fuel efficiency of the vehicle.
-When the pressure is low on the tires, the car consumes more energy from the engine to move the tires, which is why it required more fuel.
+When the pressure is low on the tires, the car consumes more energy from the engine to move the tires, which is why it requires more fuel.
 Also, when the tire is properly inflated, the grip, traction, and steering response of the car are at their best.
-Tire air pressure really brings life to your drive while also protecting yourself and others on road from getting into any big troubles.
+Tire air pressure maintenance really brings life to your drive while also protecting yourself and others on the road from getting into any big trouble.

 Keeping properly air-inflated tires helps drivers a lot, whether it is about performance, safety, or average miles.
-It is important to keep track of your tire pressure so you won’t get into any trouble because most of the accidents that happen on road are due to tire failure.
+It is important to keep track of your tire pressure so you won’t get into any trouble because most accidents happen on the road due to tire failure.
 So follow these steps to take a record of your tires to stay safe and protect others from getting into trouble.